dhellmann/pymotw-3/source/re/index.rst

 lot of text processing.
 For example, they are commonly used as search patterns in text editing programs used by developers, including vi, emacs, and modern IDEs.
-They are also an integral part of Unix command line utilities such as sed, grep, and awk.
+They are also an integral part of Unix command-line utilities such as sed, grep, and awk.
 Many programming languages include support for regular expressions in the language syntax (Perl, Ruby, Awk, and Tcl).
 Other languages, such as C, C++, and Python, support regular expressions through extension libraries.

-There are multiple open source implementations of regular expressions, each sharing a common core syntax but with different extensions or modifications to their advanced features.
+Multiple open source implementations of regular expressions exist, each sharing a common core syntax but with different extensions or modifications to their advanced features.
 The syntax used in Python's ``re`` module is based on the syntax used for regular expressions